-The book will explore the phenomenon of social impact games, highlighting some of the most successful video games created in recent years, including the unique and personal stories of their creators and inventors.
+The book explores the phenomenon of social impact games, highlighting some of the most successful projects created in recent years, including the unique and personal stories of their creators.

-Co-authored with Laura Parker, a contributing writer for the New York Times, Vanity Fair, and the New Yorker, Power Play will be published in January 2017 by St. Martin's Press, an imprint of Macmillan.
+Co-authored with Laura Parker, a contributing writer for the New York Times, Vanity Fair, and the New Yorker, Power Play is published by St. Martin's Press (Macmillan) and available to pre-order now.

 A new initiative created by Tribeca Enterprises to showcase storytelling and innovation in gaming.
 The inaugural event, Tribeca Games Presents The Craft and Creative of League of Legends, took place in November 2015 at Spring Studios, NY.
 In August 2015, our team helped facilitate the NA Championship of League of Legends, the first ever eSports tournament at the arena of Madison Square Garden.